gdejohn/procrastination/README.md

 usual practice is to delegate to a private helper method.
 Alternatively, the recursive computation can be defined inline!

-[`Functions.fix()`][fix] returns the fixed point of a unary operator on functions, enabling recursive lambda expressions (i.e., anonymous recursion).
+[`Functions.fix`][fix] returns the fixed point of a unary operator on functions, enabling anonymous recursion.
 Lambda expressions by definition are unnamed, making explicit recursion impossible.
-The trick here is to abstract the recursive call by taking the function itself as an argument and letting `fix()` tie the knot.
+The trick here is to abstract the recursive call by taking the function itself as an argument and letting `fix` tie the knot.
 For example:

 ```java
 Function<Integer,Integer> factorial = fix(f -> n -> n == 0 ?
 1 : n * f.apply(n - 1));